“It is ‘Get Happy’ that walks away with song honors. It’s the old, wonderful Garland who sells the tune.” – “Daily

 December 19, 1939: Here’s more about Judy’s visit to the little girl in the hospital.
-It’s unlikely that Judy would have worn her “Dorothy” costume to make this hospital visit since a photo of her with her sister at the hospital shows her in street clothes.
+It’s unlikely that Judy would have worn her “Dorothy” costume to make this hospital visit since a photo of her with her sister at the hospital shows her in normal street clothes.
 But that photo is at the entrance.
 She might have changed inside before visiting the girl’s room.